IKSHRESTHA/ACSI-4280/README.md

 #### f.
 Exploratory Data Analysis (EDA)
 - Provide summary statistics (using functions like `summary()` or packages like `skimr`).
 - Include visualizations (histograms, boxplots, scatterplots, etc.) created with `ggplot2`.
-- **Dynamic Element:** Consider including interactive visualizations or embedding a Shiny app link to allow dynamic exploration of key trends and outliers.
 - Discuss the insights, trends, and any anomalies found during the analysis.

 #### g.
 Model Building & Evaluation